supersoftcafe/yafl/README.md

 Each of these languages solves this in a different way, and Kotlin even solves it in different ways depending on the underlying platform being targeted.
 Unfortunately garbage collection whilst amazing is a heavy weight solution that breaks the "low overhead" goal many times over.
 Python solves this with reference counting, but brings in other performance killers like the global interpreter lock.
 Objective-C and Swift are the gold standard of ARC (automatic reference counting) for memory management.
 I hope to follow in those footsteps, but take advantage of a functional focus to reduce the overheads further.
 ### Functional does not exactly have to mean immutable
 It's a thorny topic, but if you get down to basics functional programming is about having a black box.
 For a given set of inputs the outputs will always be the same, and what happens in the box doesn't matter.
 Of course that box is a function, and the idea is that nothing outside of the function should be able to influence the result.
 Some of the immutability of functional languages is how that promise is kept, but one area does not contribute, and that is the immutability of locally defined values within the function, the *val* vs *var* debate.
 I think that we need to allow some amount of mutability so long as we maintain the black box promise.
 This is a complex subject that has serious impact on the goals of implicit parallelism and implicit memory management.
 It needs some serious thought.
+### It's functions all the way down
+Well, not quite.
+But in a sense every named thing is a function and every operator is too.
+You might think that the number '27' is a literal constant, but really it's a function of type integer that always provides a single well defined result due to having no parameters.
+Of course this is not literally true at the end of the day, but it provides a useful set of semantics for the language itself and for the programmer thinking about what their code actually means.

 ## Examples